NishiNegi/backend-assessment/README.md

 }
 ```

-If password is not the same as user registered, server will return an error 404 with the following json message:
+If the password is not the same as the user registered, the server will return an error 404 with the following JSON message:

 ```json
 {